ARE YOU STRUGGLING WITH ACNE? DO YOU WANT CLEAR SKIN? THESE SKIN CARE HACKS CHANGED EVERYTHING FOR ME.

 I don’t have pictures that really show off how bad my acne was (I wasn’t exactly into taking pictures at the time), but here’s what my skin looks like these days:

-I have very minimal makeup on here, just a light foundation and some bronzer.
+I have very minimal makeup on here, just a light cc cream and some bronzer.
 As you can see, my freckles still show through and there’s no acne in sight.

-Not sure how to get to this point yourself?
+Not sure how to get clear skin like for yourself?
 Overwhelmed by all the advice out there on the best ways to clear acne?

 Trust me, I get it.
 This was an all too familiar struggle for me just a couple years ago.